 Buruli ulcer typically starts as a painless red spot and progresses over weeks into an ulcer which can last many months.
 Symptoms usually appear around four to five months after exposure but in some cases, may not appear for up to nine months.

 There have only been three notified cases in NSW however Buruli ulcer known to occur in some areas in Victoria, Queensland and the Northern Territory.
-Further information about Buruli Ulcer is available via the Victorian Department of Health and Healthdirect.
+Further information about Buruli ulcer is available via the Victorian Department of Health and Healthdirect.

 Early recognition and diagnosis is important to ensure appropriate treatment is provided to minimise skin damage.
 With appropriate treatment Buruli ulcer is curable.
 If you have a non-healing skin ulcer, speak to your doctor.